seif-ashraf-007/diamond-cartel-backend/README.md

 ## Overview

 Diamond Cartel Backend is a RESTful API service that provides data management and business logic for the Diamond Cartel application.
-It handles authentication, authorization, and all database operations related to the application.
+It handles authentication, authorization, product management, purchases and all database operations related to the application.

-## Project Structure
-diamond-cartel-backend/
-└── src/
-├── database/ # Database connection and configuration ├── models/ # Data models and schema definitions
-├── controllers/ # Request handlers and response logic ├── routes/ # API endpoints definition
-├── middlewares/ # Express middlewares for request/response processing
-├── services/ # Business logic and external service integrations └── utils/ # Helper functions and utility modules

 ## Technologies